shrinidhi-a/NCPDP-Data-Conversion/README.md

 # NCPDP-Data-Conversion
-Atomate and streamline the conversion of NCPDP (National Council for Prescription Drug Programs) formatted data into structured and analysis-ready formats.
+Automate and streamline the conversion of NCPDP-formatted data into structured, analysis-ready formats.